Fajita Veggies Recipe (Ready in 10 Minutes!)

 Fajita vegetables are extremely easy to make!
 You can have them ready in 10-15 minutes.

-First, cut your vegetables into long strips.Then, heat oil in a large pan over medium-high heat.
+First, cut your peppers and vegetables into long strips.Then, heat oil in a large pan over medium-high heat.
 The oil should be hot (it should appear shimmering) before you add the veggies.
 Once the oil is ready, toss in the veggies and seasoning.
 Stir them occasionally until the onions are translucent and the peppers are soft.
 This should take 5-7 minutes.

 Once the vegetables are near ready, taste them to see if you’d like to add more seasoning.
 Sometimes, I add more chili powder and cumin.